romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 # NetApp NFSv4 with Kerberos for containerized legacy and cloud-native applications

+!!! warning
+    This is a **personal work-in-progress** research document in a Request for Comments format, not a solution brief or technical report.

+## Background
+In a Kubernetes environment, integrating Kerberos with NFSv4 on ONTAP using Trident, the NetApp Container Storage Interface (CSI) driver, combines storage orchestration with secure, strong authentication and encryption.
+This approach requires coordinating the Kubernetes nodes, the CSI driver, and the Kerberos authentication system to provision and mount volumes for pods dynamically.

+A cloud-native application Pod running without an interactive shell environment for users (no direct connection to a shell at the container level) will only require a valid Kerberos ticket to access the file system without encountering any 'permission denied' operations.
+This is a decoupled architecture where services and users are authorized or authenticated at the application layer:
+- authorization of services and users using a framework like Oauth2 granting third-parties with limited access to their data without revealing credentials.
+- authentication of services and users using a framework like OpenID Connect (OIDC) built on top of OAuth2 validating identity for authentiction with user information to process capabilities like Single Sign-On.

+Some legacy applications would call for an interactive shell environment with one or multiple users to run the application or even access the Pod to interact with the application.
+When integrating with Kerberos, all users who will interact with the filesystem in any fashion will require a valid Kerberos ticket to avoid any permission denied operations.
+This represents a challenge during application deployment, and the code may need refactoring.

 ## Problem Statement
 With an ONTAP NFSv4 configured with Kerberos, all mounts will require a valid Kerberos ticket, and all entities, service and user, interacting at the filesystem level will also need a valid Kerberos ticket.